SixArm/zsh-config/README.md

 Move the directories and files as you like, to wherever you want.

-### Install the way we prefer
+### Install for one user and the way we prefer

-We prefer to use a user's configuration directory:
+For one user, we prefer to put files in a user's configuration directory:

 ```zsh
 config=${XDG_CONFIG_HOME:-$HOME/.config}
 ```

-Make the subdirectories:
+Make the directories:

 ```zsh
 mkdir -p $config/{zshenv.d,zprofile.d,zshrc.d,zlogin.d,zlogout.d}